Understanding Force Majeure Meaning: Shielding Contracts from Unforeseen Events

 A force majeure clause in a contract is a provision that frees parties from liability or obligation when an extraordinary event or circumstance beyond their control prevents them from fulfilling contractual obligations.
 It typically includes natural disasters, wars, or other severe disruptions that make performance impossible or impractical.

-Why is it important to include force majeure clauses in contracts?
+Why is it essential to include force majeure clauses in contracts?

-Including force majeure clauses in contracts is essential because it provides protection and clarity during unforeseen events.
-It helps parties temporarily suspend or terminate contractual obligations without penalties when disruptions occur, ensuring both parties understand their rights and responsibilities.
+Including force majeure clauses in contracts is essential because they provide protection and clarity during unforeseen events.
+When disruptions occur, force majeure clauses help parties temporarily suspend or terminate contractual obligations without penalties, ensuring both parties understand their rights and responsibilities.

 What kinds of events are generally considered force majeure?